danforthcenter/plantcv/docs/time_series.md

 ## time_series

 This class is designed to link segmented instances over time.
-Images should be taken across a time (e.g. every several hours) and ideally there should be minimal movment of plant/camera.
+Images should be taken across a time (e.g. every 4 hours for several days), and ideally there should be minimal or no movment of plant and camera.

 To use this class for generating time-series linking, the instance segmentation for every image is required.
 For more information on instance segmentation and a demo of instance segmentation, check here: [Instance Segmentation](instance_segmentation_tutorial.md).